ArcGIS Data Store is part of the overall ArcGIS Enterprise platform.

 As mentioned in the previous section, it is best to install Portal for ArcGIS on a machine separate from your data stores, especially in the case of spatiotemporal big data stores.

-Once your portal exists, the portal administrator can federate servers and designate a hosting server.
+Once your portal exists, the organization administrator can federate servers and designate a hosting server.
+To make use of the graph store, the portal must have a federated ArcGIS Knowledge Server site.
 See Federate an ArcGIS Server site with your portal and Configure a hosting server for instructions.